DidacticFishstick/ultrastar-wingman/README.md

     ```shell
    pip install -r requirements.txt
    ```
-6. Create a `config.ini` from the example `config.ini.mac_example` and modify the settings if needed
+6. Create a `config.ini` from the example `config.ini.mac_example` and change the settings to fit your setup

 #### Linux